-Judges must complete a Judge Conflict of Interest form prior to the Awards Administrators sending out books for judging.
+Judges must complete the Judges' Agreement prior to the Awards Administrators sending out books for judging.
 This form is available online for review at http://goldencrown.org under Awards.
-The Awards Administrators reserve the right to replace any judge who has not submitted the Conflict of Interest Agreement prior to September 30, 2017.
+The Awards Administrators reserve the right to replace any judge who has not submitted the Agreement prior to September 30, 2018.

 A judge shall not request to withdraw from the judging process after the process has begun, except in an emergency situation that has been discussed with the Awards Administrators, or if an unexpected conflict of interest occurs.
 It is imperative that the judging process is ethical and performed within the prescribed timeline.